5G-MAG/.github/profile/README.md

 ### 📢 Repos for REQUESTS FOR FEEDBACK on 5G-MAG Publications
 5G-MAG maintains a GitHub repository open to the community to provide feedback on publications related to 5G-MAG's areas of work.
-More information can be found at https://www.5g-mag.com/publications and the related 5G-MAG Workgroups.
+More information can be found at (TBC) and the related 5G-MAG Workgroups.

+The repository related to this activity is https://github.com/5G-MAG/Requests-for-Feedback

 ### 📧 Contact
 For general information about 5G-MAG, [send us an e-mail](mailto:info@5g-mag.com).
 For 5G-MAG Reference Tools, follow the instructions [here](https://www.5g-mag.com/community).